 Much like an overdraft fee, you’ll receive an NSF fee if you don’t have enough money in your account to cover a purchase, withdrawal, or transfer.
 The difference with this one is that the bank can choose to decline the purchase and charge you for having insufficient funds rather than picking up the bill.
 This can occur if you’ve opted out of overdraft protection, exceeded your overdraft protection limit, or if you’ve written a check to someone without adequate funds in your account.
 In the latter instance, the check will bounce, or be returned to the person who tried to deposit it, and you’ll receive an NSF fee, also known as a returned item fee.

 There are slight distinctions between the two fees that determine how much money you will ultimately owe the bank (and why you’re being charged in the first place).
-Here are some things to keep in mind if you’re constantly hit with overdraft or NSF fees—or both.
+Here are some things to keep in mind if you’re constantly hit with overdraft or NSF charges — or both.

 Overdraft fees can lead to extended overdraft fees.
 If your account stays overdrawn for an extended period of time, a bank will charge you an extended overdraft fee.
 The length of time that your account can be overdrawn and the amount that the bank charges varies from bank to bank.
 Some charge every 5–7 days, while others apply a fee each day that your account is overdrawn, and you could pay anywhere from $5–$40 for each charge.